mamedev/mame/docs/source/techspecs/layout_files.rst

     the bits correspond to the top segment, the upper right-hand segment, continuing clockwise to the upper left segment, the middle bar, and the decimal point.
-Unlit segments are drawn at low intensity (0x20/0xff). led8seg_gts1
-    Draws an eight-segment digital fluorescent display of the type used in Gottlieb System 1 pinball machines (actually a Futaba part).
-Compared to standard seven-segment displays, these displays have no decimal point, the horizontal middle bar is broken in the centre, and there is a broken vertical middle bar controlled by the bit that would control the decimal point in a standard seven-segment display.
 Unlit segments are drawn at low intensity (0x20/0xff). led14seg
     Draws a standard fourteen-segment alphanumeric LED/fluorescent display in the specified colour.
 The low fourteen bits of the element’s state control